marmelab/react-admin/docs/Actions.md

 - `basePath`: This is not a side effect, but it's used internally to compute redirection paths.
 Set it when you have a redirection side effect.
 - `refresh`: Force a rerender of the current view (equivalent to pressing the Refresh button).
 Set to true to enable.
 - `unselectAll`: Unselect all lines in the current datagrid.
 Set to true to enable.
 - `callback`: Execute an arbitrary function.
 The value should be the function to execute.
-It receives the `requestPayload` and the response `payload`.
+React-admin will call the function with an object as parameter (`{ requestPayload, payload, error }`).
+The `payload` contains the decoded response body when it's successfull.
+When it's failed, the response body is passed in the `error`.

 ## Optimistic Rendering and Undo